AndresPitta/P02_FOPO/README.md

 - Apache Tika is a tool that will allow us to read the data from word documents.
 It also permits PDF documents, and many more.
 The documentation is [here](https://tika.apache.org/)

+- Re is a regular expression package for text processing.

 ## Text analysis

 This project contains 2 notebooks:

 - The first one is called [data_importing.ipynb](https://github.com/AndresPitta/P02_FOPO/blob/master/src/data_importing.ipynb).
 This notebook contains the documented process of reading in the data from word files.

 - The second one is called [similarities.ipynb](https://github.com/AndresPitta/P02_FOPO/blob/master/src/similarities.ipynb).
-This notebook contains the process of finding the similar topics in the interviews
+This notebook contains the process of finding the similar topics in the interviews.
+Due to how heavy this process is, it is recommended to use cloud services to run this code.
+I recommend using [google colab] (https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
+However, this requires uploading a dataset to google drive.